‘High Heels Challenged!’

 • Use a small forefoot pad to reduce frictional forces on the forefoot available from pharmacists

-• Avoid running in high heel shoes.
+• Avoid running in high-heeled shoes.
 Use the right footwear for the right job

 Thanks for reading ‘High Heels Challenged’ by David R Tollafield